cryostatio/cryostat-legacy/COMMANDS.md

 * #### `save`
     ###### usage
-    `save foo`
+    `save targetId foo`
     ###### synopsis
-    Saves the named recording to persistent storage attached to the `container-jfr` container.
+    Saves the named recording in the specified target JVM to persistent storage attached to the `container-jfr` container.
 The saved recording contains a snapshot of its parent in-memory recording at the time of the save and is not updated (unless overwritten by a new save in the future).
 A saved recording is not tied to the lifecycle of the JVM which produced it - that is, the recording will remain available even if the target JVM dies.

     For `container-jfr` to be able to save recordings to persistent storage, there must be persistent storage available to the container.
 The storage is